meha-goyal/gpt3-chatbot-qoom/README.md

         return str(exc)
 ```

 We now need to create routes in flask to link our python input and output to our html page.
+Each route has a return value which is either a value or a Response function.

 ```python
 app.config["SECRET_KEY"] = "generate1241235jasdaRandomstring"